iamqiyanghe/iamqiyanghe.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am haapy to share that my paper <strong><i>"Greenwashing"</i></strong> (with Ben Marshall, Justin Nguyen, Nhut Nguyen, Buhui Qiu, and Nuttawat Visaltanachoti) has recently been accepted for presentation at Global Research Alliance for Sustainable Finance and Investment (GRASFI) 2024 and FMA Asia 2024.
+I am happy to share that my paper <strong><i>"Greenwashing"</i></strong> (with Ben Marshall, Justin Nguyen, Nhut Nguyen, Buhui Qiu, and Nuttawat Visaltanachoti) has recently been accepted for presentation at Global Research Alliance for Sustainable Finance and Investment (GRASFI) 2024 and FMA Asia 2024.